terrapass/ck3-modutil-portrait-statues/README.md

 3. Create a fully transparent black 1024x1024 texture and save it as a BC3/DXT5 `.dds` with mip-maps to `gfx/models/portraits/decals/GH_markers`.

-4. Using either built-in tools in GIMP or a separate application, such as `detach` and `stitch` utilities from [NVIDIA's Legacy Texture Tools](https://developer.nvidia.com/legacy-texture-tools) DDS Utilities, edit level 6 (16x16) mip-map of your new `.dds` texture and set its top-left pixel's RGBA value to `(0, 255, 0, 0)` and its top-right pixel - to the value you specified for your marker constant in `gfx/FX/GH_portrait_effects.fxh`, then save changes to your `.dds`.
+4. Using either built-in tools in GIMP or a separate application, such as `detach` and `stitch` utilities from [NVIDIA's Legacy Texture Tools](https://developer.nvidia.com/legacy-texture-tools) DDS Utilities, edit level 6 (16x16) mip-map of your new `.dds` texture and set its top-left pixel's RGBA value to `(0, 255, 0, 0)` and its top-right pixel - to the value you specified for your marker constant in `gfx/FX/GH_portrait_effects.fxh` multiplied by 255, then save changes to your `.dds`.

 If you are using Paint.NET to edit this mip map, make sure your pencil tool is set to "Overwrite", rather than "Normal" mode, so that the edited pixels get the exact values you entered.
+If you are using GIMP, make sure you're editing the top-right pixel of the level 6 mip-map, which is at coordinates `15, 0` while mip6 is selected, rather than the top-right pixel of the entire image.

 5. Add a gene and a portrait modifier, using existing examples in [`common/genes/GH_genes_special_markers.txt`](https://github.com/terrapass/ck3-modutil-portrait-statues/blob/master/mod/common/genes/GH_genes_special_markers.txt) and [`gfx/portraits/portrait_modifiers/GH_portrait_effects.txt`](https://github.com/terrapass/ck3-modutil-portrait-statues/blob/master/mod/gfx/portraits/portrait_modifiers/GH_portrait_effects.txt), and set up any triggers you need for applying this new statue material to character portraits.